What Sets Us Apart

 Princeton Ballet School has more than 30 specialized faculty members.
 Many have attained graduate degrees in dance education and have won major teaching awards.
 All are committed to our philosophy of dance education and to helping students achieve their best.
 Members of our outstanding faculty have performed professionally with companies including: American Ballet Theatre, Joffrey Ballet, New York City Ballet, and American Repertory Ballet.
 For more information about our faculty, please visit our Faculty Biography Page.

 Our ballet classes have live musical accompaniment.
 This is particularly fun for the children’s classes, where frequent improvisational exercises provide an opportunity for students to interact and collaborate with our staff of professional musicians.

-Princeton Ballet School has studios in Cranbury, New Brunswick, and Princeton, New Jersey.
-All studios are wheelchair accessible, and feature state-of-the-art dance floors that are shock absorbent and slip proof.
+Princeton Ballet School has studios in Cranbury, New Brunswick and Princeton, New Jersey.
+The Cranbury and Princeton studios are wheelchair accessible; all locations feature state-of-the-art dance floors that are shock absorbent and slip proof.
 The striking Princeton and Cranbury facilities were designed by the late Ralph Lerner, an internationally known architect and former Dean of the School of Architecture at Princeton University.
 For more on our facilities and studio locations, please visit our Locations Page.